jpbarto/aws_autocompliance_workshop/README.md

 - managed = true
 - region = <one of global, eu-west-1, eu-west-2, etc>
 - service = <one of ec2, amazon, cloudfront, etc>

+**Note:**
+The regional services control the communication with the service control plane in a given region.
+Therefore if an EC2 instance can communicate with the EC2 service in eu-west-1 it will not be able to communicate with the EC2 plane in eu-west-2 until granted access to those IPs.

 ### Steps
 - In a browser open the IP addresses JSON document published by AWS